fossable/workset/README.md

 **Workset** makes it easy to keep local copies of all of your repos without having to sift through them to find the ones you're currently working on.
-Mirroring repos to other hosting providers is also supported.
+Mirroring repos to other hosting providers will be supported in a future release.

 ## Installation